UEFARTDE - BA Art and Design Extended Degree (with Foundation Year)

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-Part-time students take Project and Techniques module in one year and Workbook and Critical and Contextual studies in the other.
+There is provision for full-time and part time modes of study.
+The part time mode of study groups Project and Techniques together in one year, and Workbook and Critical and Contextual studies together in the other.

 The course is organised in three sequential stages:

 Stage 1 introduces and establishes a common ground of new experiences, values and practical skills.
 It lays the foundation for the course and serves as a base from which more independent work can be developed.
 Classes, workshops, inductions and tasks are relatively short and focus on substantial production and skills acquisition.

 Stage 2 is more open-ended, with a series of longer projects and more choice and decision making for the student who is encouraged to apply, reinforce and develop effective practices from Stage 1 to establish a personal perspective, responsibility for time-management, self-knowledge and a sense of direction for their own creative practice.
 Direct experience of possible choices for subject-area of study ahead are through Cass subject-area tutors involvement in Stage 2 studio projects generally and from specific subject-area studio projects run by Cass undergraduate subject-area tutors that include use of subject area studios, workshops, technical facilities and expertise.
 Students experience what is shared across creative practices as well as what is specific to a subject-area’s culture.

 Stage 3 helps the student undertake a sustained, focussed and resolved study with a longer, final project that is perceived as ‘under their control’.
 The emphasis is on increasing/focussing their subject-area knowledge - testing their commitment, and the production and organisation of coherent and resolved work - as they devise the brief, manage the process and outcome, and are participants in the process of evaluating their work.